Acoustic Guitars

 The Jasmine S33 Acoustic Guitar

-The Jasmine S33 has a dreadnought design, which is more substantial and somewhat heavier than other guitar styles, but that’s what makes it a fully acoustic guitar.
-You get a strong tone in a guitar featuring natural colors of the wood and stainless steel strings.
-The guitar features dovetail neck construction, a belly-shaped rosewood bridge and the standard Takamine contour.
+The Jasmine S33 has a dreadnought design, which is more substantial and somewhat heavier than other guitar styles, but that body is exactly what gives it a full acoustic voice.
+You get a strong tone in a guitar that shows off the natural colors of the wood with stainless steel strings.

-Features of the Jasmine S33 by Takamine
+Features of the Jasmine S33

 The back and sides of the guitar are made of lacewood, and the top is made of spruce, a common choice for affordable guitars.
-The fingerboard is made of rosewood, which makes sound richer, and is seldom used on entry-level guitars.
-The guitar also has dot inlays as a playing guide for the 20 frets.
-Other important features include:
+The fingerboard is rosewood, which warms up the sound and is seldom used on entry-level guitars.

 • Hollow body construction for better sound generation